apache/incubator-hugegraph-doc/content/en/docs/config/config-guide.md

 server.role=master
 ```

 - `restserver.url`: The URL at which the RestServer provides its services.
 Modify it according to the actual environment.
-If you can't connet to server from other IP address, try to modify it as specific IP; or modify it as `http://0.0.0.0:8080` to listen all network interfaces, which is convenient but lack of security.
+If you can't connet to server from other IP address, try to modify it as specific IP; or modify it as `http://0.0.0.0` to listen all network interfaces as a convenient solution, but need to take care of the network area that might access.
 - `graphs`: The RestServer also needs to open graphs when it starts.
 This option is a map structure where the key is the name of the graph and the value is the configuration file path for that graph.

 > Note: Both `gremlin-server.yaml` and `rest-server.properties` contain the `graphs` configuration option, and the `init-store` command initializes based on the graphs specified in the `graphs` section of `gremlin-server.yaml`.